geoffswc/UCSF-DSOS-Python-SQL-Workshops/README.md

 ## Classification, Sentiment Analysis, and Topic Modeling Using Pre-Trained APIs

-Using external APIs and libraries like Google Cloud NLP, VADER, and HuggingFace transformers for zero-shot classification, sentiment analysis, and more.
+Using external APIs and libraries like Google Cloud NLP, VADER, and zero-shot HuggingFace transformers for classification and sentiment analysis.

 ### Resources:
 - [HuggingFaceClassifier.ipynb](HuggingFaceClassifier.ipynb)